Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Gestione Separata INPS

 Mandatory registration for freelancers.
 Contribution rate ~26% of income.
 Payment quarterly or annually.
-Grants access to public healthcare (SSN) and pension.
+Grants access to the public healthcare system (SSN) and pension rights.

-The Agreement between the Russian Federation and Italy on double taxation was suspended from August 2023 (Presidential Decree of the Russian Federation No. 585 of 08.08.2023).
-This means: if you work through a Russian sole proprietor (IP) for a Russian client while living in Italy — the client must withhold tax at source at 20% from the invoice amount.
-Previously, under the DTA this could be avoided.
-Now — it cannot.
+The agreement between the Russian Federation and Italy on double taxation was suspended from August 2023 (Presidential Decree of the Russian Federation No. 585 of 08.08.2023).
+This means: if you work through a Russian sole proprietorship (IP) for a Russian client while living in Italy — the client is obliged to withhold tax at source at 20% from your invoice.
+Previously under the DTT this could be avoided.
+Now it cannot.

-Fiscozen (online)399–499 EUR/yearForfettario.
+Fiscozen (online)EUR 399–499/yearForfettario.
 Convenient, but only electronic documents

 Immigration expert

-"Be extremely careful when choosing a commercialista.
-Unfortunately there are many amateurs in this market.
-The cost of a mistake is not a fine but the real risk of losing your residence permit.
-In the first year definitely use an accountant — DIY accounting can be costly."
+"Be extremely careful choosing a commercialista.
+Unfortunately there are many dilettantes in this market.
+The cost of a mistake is not a fine but a real risk of losing the residence permit.
+In the first year you should definitely use an accountant — doing it yourself can be expensive."

 Community member

-"Given the quality of accounting services in Italy, especially those oriented to migrants — be ready to assess whether your expert knows at least the basics of taxation for foreign residents."
+"Given the quality of accounting services in Italy, especially those oriented to migrants — you need to be ready to understand whether your expert knows at least the basics of taxation for foreign residents."

 Tax residency